Philodendron Varieties: 57 Different Types of Philodendron

 Paraiso Verde

-The long beautiful variegated leaves on the Paraiso Verde is why many call this Philodendron Green Paradise.
+The long beautiful variegated leaves are why many call this Philodendron Green Paradise.
 Native to the West Indies, this tropical climbing plant is a fast grower but does not take up as much space as other Philodendron varieties do.

 The green marbled look of its foliage makes it a popular choice for many plant lovers.
 Although, if your Paraiso Verde begins to revert to dark green, it indicates that it is not receiving enough indirect light.
 Move it closer to a light source without putting it in direct sunlight to avoid scorching its leaves.